Lemirq/roblox-event-tracker/README.md

 # Park a Car Event Tracker

-Wanted to overengineer and track when special events happened in the Roblox game called "Park a Car" so I built this system that monitors the game via OBS and alerts when specific words appear on screen using OCR.
+Wanted to overengineer and track when special events happened in the Roblox game called "Park a Car" so I built this system that monitors the game via OBS or native window capture and alerts when specific words appear on screen using OCR.
 Also includes some anti-idle utilities for staying active in Roblox.

 ## Features

+- **Native Window Monitor** (`native.py`) - Captures any window directly using macOS Quartz APIs (no OBS needed).
+Uses Vision framework for OCR with configurable crop regions and downscaling for performance.
 - **OBS Event Monitor** (`obs.py`) - Captures your OBS scene in real-time and uses macOS Vision framework to detect text.
 Alerts when target words appear on screen.
 Includes built-in performance monitoring (FPS, processing times).
 - **Autoclicker** (`main.py`) - Toggleable auto-clicker with Alt+X
 - **Anti-Idle Script** (`roblox-inactivity.py`) - Performs random realistic actions (walk, jump, camera rotate) to prevent disconnects